alco-company/mortimer-bellis/WORKLOG.md

 - allow meta + Enter to submit forms
 - make PDF work in production (missing firewall rule) + in development
+- Enter and Escape to show and close forms on lists

 ### 22/4/2025